-Prepping For Christmas: Our Create and Craft Contributors Talk Us Through Their Festive Crafting Timelines
+Prepping For Christmas: Let’s Talk Festive Crafting Timelines

 “Christmas in June?!” we hear you cry!
 It’s a concept that may seem a little odd to some… unless of course, you’re a crafter!
 For the truly creative and crafty among us, preparation for the big day does indeed begin more than six months ahead of the event.
 Want to know exactly how our Create and Craft contributors prepare in advance?
 Check out their countdown to Christmas timelines below, and discover exactly how you can make the most of taking the extra time to ensure your Christmas is magical and hassle-free!